RJVB/qtstyleplugins/frameworkintegration/README.md

 Integration of Qt application with KDE workspaces

+This is a modified subset synced at upstream v5.62.0-2-gaa9e9a8

 ## Introduction

 Framework Integration is a set of plugins responsible for better integration of